Pratikshresth/Mathematical-Formulations_Machine-Learning/README.md

 # Mathematical Formulations of Machine Learning Algorithms
 This repository contains Jupyter Notebook files that explain the mathematical formulations and implementation of various algorithms from scratch.
 The notebooks provide step-by-step explanations and code examples for algorithms such as Linear Regression, Multiple Linear Regression, Gradient Descent, and more.

 Welcome to the Machine Learning Algorithms from Scratch repository!
-This repository contains Python implementations and detailed mathematical formulations of popular machine learning algorithms.
 Whether you're a beginner seeking to understand the inner workings of these algorithms or an experienced practitioner looking to refresh your knowledge, this repository is a valuable resource.

 ### [Table of Contents](#table-of-contents)
   * [Algorithms Covered](#algorithms-covered)